gnafit/gna/doc/source/reactor.rst

 As you can see, we had requested values of both x and y axes from the system, instead of specifying the :math:`E_\nu` points as inputs to the cross section function.
-Unfortunately, there is even no way clear way to get value of xsec in arbitrary points.
+Unfortunately, there is even no clear way to get value of xsec in arbitrary points.
 That's drawback of the design, the calculating object is tightly bound to the outputs of another objects, that trying to feed something else to it will cause